jamuc/crep/Vision.md

 # Scope

 - We are focusing on crashes for a specific app version.
-- Having a crash newsletter in mind, we do not expect adding crash visualisations.
+- We do not expect adding crash visualisations.

 ## Inspiration